-Amra Olević Reyes Shows Off Voluptuous Cleavage And Curves In Skin-tight All-White Mini-Dress
+Amra Olević Reyes Shows Off Voluptuous Cleavage And Curves In Skintight All-White Mini Dress

-Amra Olević Reyes, a brunette bombshell with close to 6 million fans on Instagram, likely turned lots of heads when she posed for her latest Instagram photo.
-In the shot, the social media personality is wearing a skin-tight, all-white corset styled mini dress with exaggerated sleeves as she stands in a busy streetscape that looks like it’s in New York City.
+Amra Olević Reyes, a brunette bombshell with close to 6 million fans on Instagram, likely turned lots of heads when she posed for her latest social media post.
+In the shot, the social media personality is wearing a skin-tight, all-white corset-styled mini dress with exaggerated sleeves as she stands in a busy streetscape that looks like it’s in New York City.
 She paired the dress with a matching white purse and strappy silver heels.

-According to her caption, the dress is from a company called House Of CB, a label that’s known for dressing celebrities like Lala Anthony, Khloe Kardashian and more.
+According to her caption, the dress is from a company called House Of CB, a label that’s known for dressing celebrities like Lala Anthony, Khloe Kardashian, and more.
 Amra didn’t share the name of the design but a look at their website reveals that it’s called the “Liberte” and that it retails for $195.
 The dress is made from stretch cotton and features “button and rouleau ” embellishments on the bodice, something you might miss when looking at Amrah’s Instagram photo.
 Also, the technical term for those exaggerated sleeves is “mutton sleeves.”

 In the comments, fans raved over the dress.